-Tacoma/Pierce County Habitat for Humanity is a proud HUD-approved housing counseling agency, providing guidance on buying a home, defaults, foreclosures, and credit issues for current Pierce County residents who either own a home or aspire to homeownership.
+Tacoma/Pierce County Habitat for Humanity is a proud HUD-approved housing counseling agency, providing no-cost guidance on buying a home, defaults, foreclosures, and credit issues for current Pierce County residents who either own a home or aspire to homeownership.

 What to expect from housing counseling:

 During your first meeting, we will discuss your current situation and objectives, and help to prepare a viable plan of action to close the gap.

 - All counseling clients complete an intake form prior to service.

 - Counselors meet with clients to complete a budget, review their credit report, discuss client’s objectives, and help create a plan of action.